Pakistan Federal Union of Journalists

 The Pakistan Federal Union of Journalists (PFUJ) is a trade union federation of journalists in Pakistan.
 PFUJ is affiliated with the International Federation of Journalists.

+There have been different factions within the PFUJ: as of July 2022, the "Afzal Butt faction" represented 7,958 members while as of 2024 the "Rana Azeem faction" represented 9,962 members.

 History

 The constitution of the PFUJ was first adopted in Karachi in April 1950 at the Pakistan Working Journalists Convention, in a meeting opened by Muhammad Zafarullah Khan.
 The last affiliate union adopted the constitution on August 2, thus marking the formal beginning of the union.
 Muhammad Abdul Shakoor became the first president and Israr Ahmad (journalist) its first secretary general.